scikit-image/scikit-image/doc/source/index.rst

         :link: api/api
         :link-type: any

-        All the details.
-A detailed description of every object that is part of scikit-image's public Python API.
+        A detailed description of scikit-image's public Python API.
 Assumes an understanding of the key concepts.

     .. grid-item-card:: :octicon:`tools` Contribute...
         :link: project/contribute